 - Richmond, CA residents overwhelmingly reject digital billboards

-II.
 In response to adverse public reaction, local governments have restricted or prohibited digital billboards

 - Alpha Borough Council considers digital billboard restrictions

 - Supervisors Reverse Prior Vote, Agree to Ban Off-Site Digital Billboards

 - Des Moines City Council bans new billboards